Kenpachi Zaraki: Reception

-Kenpachi's likes for battles has made the fights he appears in enjoyable for various critics.
+Kenpachi's love for battles has made the fights he appears in enjoyable for various critics.
 Calling him the "toughest Soul Reaper in business," IGN comments that "any battle with Kenpachi is always fun to watch just because of the fact that he has so much fun in his battles" and adds "almost every battle seems lopsided in Kenpachi's favor due to the fact that Kenpachi enjoys the battle all the way through".
 OtakuKart named him the "5th Strongest Captain in Bleach", stating "This guy is total monster who does not even use his Shikai but with bare sword and immense spiritual pressure he was able to defeat Nnoitra.
 Otaku Nuts ranked him as the "Top 5th Anime Character That Rocks", "Top 4th Anime Anti-Hero", "Top 2nd Best Bleach Character", and his Nozarashi as the "Top 8th Zanpakuto".
 HubPages ranked him as the "10th Coolest Male Anime Character" with comments "What makes Kenpachi cool?
 His overwhelming strength, power, aggressive fighting style, and Yachiru by his side."
 In IGN article "5 Anime Bad Boys I Always Root For", Kenpachi was placed on 5th place, with comment "It doesn't matter what side Kenpachi is on at any moment- his fights are always sure to entertain."
 In another article "Top Ten Anime Characters", Kenpachi ranked 9th, with comment "Practically a super saiyen, Kenpachi is an awesome swordsmen who brings out some of the best animated sword fighting because of his lack of a technique."
 The Robot's Voice named Kenpachi as one of "10 Bleach Characters Far More Interesting Than Ichigo", commenting "This character pretty much defines the anime trope of brutal badass.
 He just slashes the shit out of whatever gets in his way, which we highly recommend against doing."
 In Honey's Anime pool "Top 10 Ridiculous Anime Hairstyles", Kenpachi's hairstyle came at 6th place.
 The same site also ranked his fight with Nnoitra Gilga as the "7th best anime battle/fight", where they stated "If you’ve been watching Bleach long enough, Kenpachi wasn’t given the time to show off his true power.
 This battle finally showed what he’s capable of and while the animation weren’t that good, the fight showed us what Kenpachi is truly capable of."
 Orzzzz named Kenpachi as one of the "Anime Characters Who Should Sue Their Stylists" and also ranked him as the "6th Strongest Anime Character Who is Master of Sword", and as the "3rd Most Overpowered Anime Character Who Can Do Something Devastating", calling him "the hardest, strongest, most fanatically combatant of all the Shinigami."
 Screen Rant ranked Kenpachi as the "4th Strongest Shinigami", where they commented "His Bankai transforms him into a demon with unparalleled physical abilities in exchange for his sense of reason.
 His love of combat often leads to his defeat, but Kenpachi is doubtlessly one of the strongest Shinigami in Bleach."